syncfusion-content/winui-docs/winui/RangeSlider/labels.md

 ## Label Template

-**Setting Template for Labels**
+**Setting a Template for Labels**

-The [`LabelTemplate`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_LabelTemplate) property allows you to define the data template for the label’s like the following code example.
+The [`LabelTemplate`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_LabelTemplate) property allows you to define the data template for the label’s as shown in the following code sample.

 {% tabs %}